 In order to regain the ground that has been conceded to disruptor Fintechs for some time, the philosophy and culture of established traditional banks must be reinvented.
 Many changes need to be made, starting with the adaptation to the digital environment.

 An option such as Open Banking should be fully exploited.
 In order to do this, it is necessary to educate customers about its use and the benefits it can offer them.
 It is also important to learn to compete with the current crop of technologies that have displaced them.

 Finally, it is necessary to learn how to take advantage of all security alternatives, such as software and programs that guarantee the care of customers’ data.

 Open Banking is a great alternative to the current financial system.
 It offers many advantages, but it also has some disadvantages, being the security risks of sharing data the most important drawback.

-If you want to know more about WSO2, or if you already knew it and want to know how to implement it, feel free to contact us!
+If you want to know more about Open Banking, feel free to contact us!